nus-cs2113-AY2021S1/tp/docs/team/kennetheer.md

   - I enabled java assertions, set up the milestones and labels in the issue tracker.

 - **Contributions Beyond the Project Team:**
-  - I provided feedback to the other teams' code and developer's guide.
+  - I provided feedback to the other teams' code and developer's guide: [#7](https://github.com/nus-cs2113-AY2021S1/tp/pull/7)
   - I also tested and reported major bugs for other teams: [#6](https://github.com/KennethEer/ped/issues/6), [#8](https://github.com/KennethEer/ped/issues/8)